S. Satyamurti: Early life

 S. Satyamurti was born at Tirumayam in Pudukkottai state on 19 August 1887.
 At school he was a fine and diligent student, characteristics which he carried on into his political career.
 He graduated from Madras Christian College and later went on to practice law as an advocate before entering in the nationalist movement.
 He entered politics at an early age, winning college elections and eventually emerging as one of the foremost leaders of the Indian National Congress and a doyen of the freedom movement.
 In 1919, when the Congress decide to send its representative to the Joint Parliamentary Committee (of the UK) to protest the Montagu–Chelmsford Reforms and the Rowlatt Act, 32-year-old Satyamurti was chosen as a delegate.
 When in Britain, he functioned as the London Correspondent of The Hindu, in place of the actual Correspondent who had taken a 10-day leave of absence.
 He was known for his honesty, his integrity, his belief in racial, communal and religious harmony and equality, and his firm belief in constitutional government and parliamentary democracy in India, which led him to take a view opposed to Gandhi's which in the 1920s was not for participating in the colonial legislature.
-He was also noted to be strongly opposed to the Caste System in Hinduism.
+He was also noted to be strongly opposed to the Caste System in India.